Last Modified: 29 Sep 2014

-Morning drive to the alpine trekking region of Jeti-Oghuz Valley.
-We spend 2 nights here to give you time for valley and canyon hikes.
-We will either camp, or it may be possible to stay in local yurts - but this depends on the season.
+Today you'll drive to the alpine trekking region of Jeti-Oghuz.
+You spend 2 nights here to give you time for valley and canyon hikes.
+You will camp overnight.

 Please note that trips running in May to mid-June, October and November will not camp if temperatures are too low.
-Instead you will stay for 1 night in Jeti-Oghuz in a local hotel and then spend the second night in Altyn Arashan, a hot spring development en route to Karakol again in a local hotel.
-You will need to remain flexible with these itineraries as temperatures can vary.
+Instead we will stay for 1 night in Jeti-Oghuz in a local hotel and then spend the second night in Altyn Arashan, a hot spring development enroute to Karakol again in a local hotel.
+We will need to remain flexible with these itineraries as temperatures can vary.

 Bush camp (no facilities) (2 nts)

 Today we drive to the small village of Kochkor where we stay in local homes and enjoy traditional Kyrgyz hospitality.
 Whilst here we will visit a small museum and women's felt making cooperative that produces 'shyrdaks', the felt carpets for which Kyrgyzstan is renowned.

 Accommodation is in home stays, accommodating up to 8 guests in each home.